Wereldleider in lichttherapieoplossingen

 Specificatie 1: Golflengte

-Why It Matters: Wavelength determines which chromophores absorb light and how deeply photons penetrate tissue.
+Waarom het ertoe doet: Wavelength determines which chromophores absorb light and how deeply photons penetrate tissue.
 As Karu’s foundational research established, cytochrome c oxidase — the primary photoacceptor in mitochondria — has peak absorption in the red (rondom 660 nm) en bijna-infrarood (rondom 830 nm) bands (Toename, 1998).
 Choosing the wrong wavelength means photons never reach their biological target.
-For a deep dive, zien Onderwerp 06: Golflengte selectie & Tissue Penetration Depth.
+For a deep dive, zien Onderwerp 06: Golflengte selectie & Weefselpenetratiediepte.

 Optimal Specifications: